Bombsight, Pilot-Directing, Mark III: Mark III-A

 In more demanding tests after the war, the system proved incapable of hitting a ship from high altitude.
 An attempt to improve it was made by fitting a low-power telescope in place of the simple ring-and-bead sights of the original CSBS, but this offered little improvement as the image was unstable as the aircraft moved about.

 Looking for a solution, the Bureau of Ordnance asked gyroscope expert Carl Norden if he could come up with a stabilizing system to keep the image steady.
 Testing of the three prototypes of the Mark III-A (Note: Also known in Army use as the Mark IV, which can be confusing.) took place in July and August 1921 at the Navy's Dahlgren proving grounds.
 While it did improve things, it was prone to failure and still did not meet the Navy's demanding accuracy requirements.

 In October 1921 testing against ships, only 11 bombs of 103 dropped from 4,000 ft altitude hit the targets, the anchored ships USS Indiana and USS Smith.
 Against the USS Iowa steaming at 6 kn directly along the wind line, they managed only 2 hits from 85 bombs from the same altitude.
-The Navy concluded that the Estoppey D-1 was the "best sight available" as well as simpler and better stabilized.
+The Navy concluded that the competing Estoppey D-1 was the "best sight available" as well as simpler and better stabilized.
 They would purchase a number of D-1s while awaiting better designs.

 Moving targets

 Another problem with the CSBS was that it could not account for moving targets, which was a serious concern to the Navy whose primary target was shipping moving as fast as it could.
 (Note: The UK faced the same issue and introduced the CSBS Mark IX in the 1930s, which added moving target adjustments.)
 Norden concluded that the only way to address both of these problems was to use a system designed for stabilization from the outset and use a timing mechanism that would measure both the ground speed and that of the target using a clock.
 He convinced the Navy to allow him to work on a new design while being paid to deliver a PDI for the Mark III-A. The PDIs were delivered in January 1922, by which time the new design had impressed the Navy and in June he was given a contract for three examples.

 He delivered the resulting Bombsight, Mark XI for testing in the spring of 1924, but these proved disappointing.
 The system had several nice features, including a gyrostabilized telescopic sight and automatic sending of angle information to the PDI.
-However, its solution for measuring time took almost a minute and was not particularly accurate.
+However, its solution for measuring time took almost a minute to set up and was not particularly accurate.
 Testing at Dahlgren demonstrated "alarming irregularity."
 Nevertheless, the concept seemed promising and work on the system continued until May 1928, when the Navy ordered eighty examples.